Campbell-Muscle-Lab/PyMyoVent/docs/pages/demos/baroreceptor/baroreceptor_steady_state.md

 * In this model, the baroreceptor module is activated by putting `"baro_scheme": ["simple_baroreceptor"]` in the instruction file.
 * The baroreceptor module starts to regulate the arterial pressure after `"start_index":[2000]`, which can be modified by user.
 * The baroreceptor module tries to maintain the mean arterial pressure at `90 mm Hg` by continously regulation of heart rate, myofilaments contractility, and calcium handling.
-* This model uses an electrophys model proposed by [Ten Tusscher](http://models.physiomeproject.org/exposure/c7f7ced1e002d9f0af1b56b15a873736/tentusscher_noble_noble_panfilov_2004_a.cellml/view).
+* This model uses an electrophysiology model proposed by [ten Tusscher](http://models.physiomeproject.org/exposure/c7f7ced1e002d9f0af1b56b15a873736/tentusscher_noble_noble_panfilov_2004_a.cellml/view).
 * No perturbation is applied to the simulation as long as `"perturbation_activation":[false]` in the instruction file.

 ## Instruction file